DeltaZuluSim/deltazulusim.github.io/_sceneries/daay.md

 {% include navigation-aids.html icao="DAAY" collapse=true %}

-## Package
-### Installation Instructions
-- Download the scenery package.
-- Extract the contents to your Community folder.
-- Launch MSFS and enjoy your flight over Mecheria!

 ## Credits

 This scenery makes use of selected 3D models and assets originally created by the following authors, with respect to their work: